 USMLE Step 1 is the first of three major exams that each student needs to complete to practice medicine.
 We understand that going into this exam can be nerve-wracking.
 But, don’t be scared.
 Calm down, relax, get a plan in place, and execute that plan.
-Let’s talk about how to study for USMLE Step 1 and get an excellent score: 250 and more.
-Yes, you can score 250 and above.
+Let’s talk about how to study for USMLE Step 1 and how to score 250 and more.
+Yes, you can score 250 and above on step 1.
 It’s possible – we’ll show you how!

 Take Your Pre-Clinical Work Seriously